 CCEL supports students in identifying and getting involved with community organizations in Cleveland.
 Whether you are a Civic Engagement Scholar seeking a primary site or a CWRU student who is looking to contribute to a cause you care about, here are some tips on how to connect with community organizations.

-The Center for Civic Engagement and Learning (CCEL) has four mini-vans for transportation to group community service/service learning projects.
+CCEL has four mini-vans for transportation to group community service/service-learning projects.
 When the vans are not in use for civic engagement activities, they may be rented for other group activities by Case Western Reserve academic departments, University offices, and recognized student organizations.

-The Center for Civic Engagement & Learning provides project mini-grants, up to $200, to support CWRU civic engagement projects for the academic year.
+CCEL provides project mini-grants, up to $100, to support CWRU civic engagement projects for the academic year.
 Information about other potential funding resources is also listed.